mrblasco/energy_save_home_work/03-firms.md

 ## Default settings and automation

 Introducing defaults and automation can significantly impact energy saving [@staddon2016intervening].
 Advanced power strips which automatically switch off computer screens or non-essential circuits can save up to 20% of energy consumption [@sheppy2014reducing].
 Also, automatically reducing heating at the end of a workday or before weekends is a promising technological solution to energy over-consumption.
 However, setting the correct temperature or reasonable defaults is challenging.
-In one clever field experiment, researchers found that lowering the default room temperature by 1 or 2 degrees in offices could increase energy consumption as the occupants are more likely to overrule the defaults [@brown2013testing].
+In one field experiment, researchers found that lowering the default room temperature by 1 or 2 degrees in offices could increase energy consumption as the occupants are more likely to overrule the defaults [@brown2013testing].

 Another issue is how defaults could create a differential impact among employees.
 In response to the current energy crisis, many local and